Who is Geneva Finance?

 - Avanti Finance Limited – Privately owned finance company.

-- GFNZ Group Limited (Geneva Finance) – Independently owned public company listed on NZAX
+- Geneva Finance Limited (Geneva Finance) Formerly known as GFNZ Group Limited – Independently owned public company listed on NZAX

 - Fisher & Paykel Finance Limited – Finance company specialising in financing Fisher and Paykel’s products.